mikegirenko/coding-dojo/README.md

 1. Given a list of phone numbers, determine if it is consistent
 2. In a consistent phone list no number is a prefix of another

+_Kata: Poker Hands_

+1. Compare pairs of poker hands to indicate which has higher rank
+2.